ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

     coverimage: /img/81H82ftzRSL.jpg
     description: >-
       Sally Jay's voice is sharp and poignant in the same breath; meanwhile, the story is less of an arc and more of a frolic.
+Young and rootless and in Paris for the first time, she flits around the city reveling in everything (and everyone) with which she comes in contact.
 In the words of Groucho Marx, "it made me laugh, scream, and guffaw (which, incidentally, is a great name for a law firm)."